dmbarbour/Sirea/README.md

 _an RDP application is a complex symphony of signals and declarative effects orchestrated in space and time_

-_an RDP application is one big, active declaration that can be modified at any time_
+_an RDP application is one big, active, composite declaration that can be modified at any time_

 Everybody knows *"side-effects aren't compositional"*.
 But that statement is only true in general.
 There are useful subsets of side-effects that have nice properties - e.g. idempotence, commutativity, monotonicity.
 For a small subset of effects, one can achieve equational reasoning and refactoring on par with the very best _pure, law abiding_ programming models.
 I call these *declarative effects*.
 Any pure functional programming advocate also knows effects are rarely essential, i.e. that sufficient cleverness will find a wonderfully pure solution most problems.
 How much more could be achieved with just a little cleverness and a few, highly constrained, declarative effects?